Night Shades: Promotional singles

-For Night Shades the band engaged in a staged rollout, offering fans sneak peeks of the album through pre-release tracks or promotional singles starting with "#1Nite (One Night)" on July 26, "Fool Like Me" (featuring Plastiscines) on August 9 and "Middle Finger" (featuring Mac Miller) on August 23, available exclusively through iTunes, where fans were able to collect them with the option to complete the album on release date for the remainder of the album price.
+The band engaged in a staged rollout for Night Shades, offering fans sneak peeks of the album through pre-release tracks or promotional singles starting with "#1Nite (One Night)" on July 26, "Fool Like Me" (featuring Plastiscines) on August 9 and "Middle Finger" (featuring Mac Miller) on August 23, available exclusively through iTunes, where fans were able to download them with the option to complete the album on release date for the remainder of the album price.
 "Don't Blame the World, It's the DJ's Fault" was released separately onto iTunes on August 29, 2011, the day of Night Shadess release.
-"Middle Finger" later became the second official single. "#1Nite" featuring My Name Is Kay was released as the third official single in 2012.